 Photographer Shen Wei’s pictures of contemporary China are taut, wan compositions that seethe with uncertainty: A shirtless man poses against a unfocused, hazy skyline; a tree leans at an improbable 45 degree angle in an ancient courtyard; a girl’s jet-black hair falls over her bare shoulders as she stares away from the camera, faceless, against a blank wall.
 Now Daniel Cooney Fine Art is showing its first solo show of color photos that Shen took across China between 2008 and 2010 — a display that will be accompanied by the publication of the artist’s first monograph, “Chinese Sentiment,” with text by New Yorker sinologist and “Oracle Bones” author Peter Hessler.
 At a time when China is experiencing a widespread crackdown on its artistic and intellectual circles, these images give a face to a country with a future as uncertain as its past is etched in stone.

-Book Review: Shen Wei - Chinese Sentiment
+Book Review: Chinese Sentiment

 by Adam Bell

-Avoiding the jingoistic and sensationalist tenor of recent books, Shen Wei's first book, Chinese Sentiment, offers an antidote to the neon tigers and faceless masses of recent photographic work on China.
-Instead, Shen presents a beautiful dream fugue about contemporary China in the throws of tumultuous change that even its populace hasn't quite fully comprehended.
+Judging solely by the numerous photobooks and news reports that have inundated the West in the past ten years, modern China appears alternatively as a skyscraper laden wonderland or a threatening economic and political juggernaut.
+Rarely do more nuanced reports or reflections on these radical changes appear in the West.
+Avoiding the jingoistic and sensationalist tenor of recent books, Shen Wei’s first book, Chinese Sentiment, offers an antidote to the neon tigers and faceless masses of recent photographic work on China.
+Instead, Shen presents a beautiful dream fugue about contemporary China in the throws of tumultuous change that even its populace hasn’t quite fully comprehended.